dashbird/site/content/blog/why-serverless-apps-fail-and-how-to-design-resilient-architectures.md

 With this modification, the potential for widespread failure is minimized by having a queue absorbing peaks in demand.
 SQS standard queues can handle nearly unlimited throughput.
 At the same time, all components serving _Endpoint 2_ can continue to work normally, since data consumption by the _Lambda function 1_ is smoothed out.

 This is a simplified example, there are several aspects to consider in terms of potential failure points and architectural improvements.
-We are hosting a webinar to cover these topics in much more depth.
-If this is something that interests you, [reserve your spot here for free](https://zoom.us/webinar/register/8015867838556/WN_GsUbkv7pQdqL9Og6f9IlVA).
+We are hosted a webinar to cover these topics in much more depth.
+You can rewatch it [here](https://youtu.be/Bcq98zi40-s) to find out more.